Wandalen/wTools/module/core/impls_index/docs/invariant/001_unused_macro_enforcement.md

 ### Enforcement Mechanism

-Each strict indexing macro wraps its generated named macro in a `deny(unused_macros)` lint attribute.
-The Rust compiler treats any macro definition under this lint that is never invoked as a hard error.
-This check fires during the compilation of the crate containing the `index!` call — before code generation, linking, or test execution.
+Each strict indexing macro marks its generated named macro with a compiler-enforced unused-declaration denial attribute.
+The compiler treats any macro definition under this attribute that is never invoked as a hard error.
+This check fires during compilation of the crate containing the `index!` call — before code generation, linking, or test execution.

-The optional variants (`impls_optional!`, `tests_impls_optional!`) emit `allow(unused_macros)` instead, explicitly opting out of enforcement for scenarios where conditional compilation or partial usage is intentional.
+The optional variants (`impls_optional!`, `tests_impls_optional!`) mark their macros with a corresponding allowance attribute instead, explicitly opting out of enforcement for scenarios where conditional compilation or partial usage is intentional.

 ### Violation Consequences